rohan-flutterint/rohan-flutterint/README.md

 Hey There👋 My name is Rohan
 =============================
-I'm a software development engineer.
-Interested in Solving problems faced while integrating Large-scale distributed systems using Async Concurrent programming & Designing low latency Systems and currently working on distributed systems and Real-time data streaming and processing.
-Have good hands-on with Java, Python, Scala, C++, Go & Rust.
-I'm an open-source enthusiast and contributor.
+I am a Software Development Engineer with a strong interest in solving complex challenges associated with integrating large-scale distributed systems, particularly through asynchronous and concurrent programming.
+My focus areas include designing low-latency architectures and building robust real-time data streaming and processing solutions.
+I have extensive hands-on experience with Java, Python, Scala, C++, Go, and Rust.
+Additionally, I am passionate about open-source technologies and actively contribute to the community.

 ### Here is what I am working on 👋
 - 🌍 I'm based out of India